ddeutils/ddeutil-workflow/docs/index.md

 !!! important

-    I recommend you to use the `hook` stage for all actions that you want to do with workflow activity that you want to orchestrate.
-Because it able to dynamic an input argument with the same hook function that make you use less time to maintenance your data workflows.
+    I recommend you to use the `call` stage for all actions that you want to do with workflow activity that you want to orchestrate.
+Because it able to dynamic an input argument with the same call function that make you use less time to maintenance your data workflows.

 ```yaml